matin235-ops/Assignment--1/README.md

 # qiu21kkkkkkkkooo
 # CI/CD Pipeline Project

 This project demonstrates a CI/CD pipeline using Jenkins, GitHub, and Docker.
-The pipeline automatically detects changes pushed to a GitHub repository, triggers a Jenkins job to build and test the application, and generates and pushes a Docker image to Docker Hub.
+The pipeline automatically detects changes pushed to a GitHub repository, triggers a Jenkins job to build and test the application, and generates and pushes a Docker image to Docker Hub.kkkkkk

 ## Files
 - `app.py`: A simple Python application.